andre-senna/dev-portal/tutorials/publish/index.md

 snet identity create MY_ID_NAME mnemonic --mnemonic "MY_MNEMONIC"
 ```

-Replace MY_MNEMONIC with any string that you want.
+Replace `MY_MNEMONIC` with any string that you want.
 You can replace `MY_ID_NAME` by an id to identify your key in the `SNET CLI`.
 This id will not be seen by anyone.
 It's just a way to make it easier for you to refer to your account (you may have many, btw) in following `snet` commands.
 This alias is kept locally in the container and will vanish when it's shutdown.
 So you might want to configure `SNET CLI` not in the container, or you can simply keep its configuration (```$HOME/.snet``` directory) outside the container.

 `SNET CLI` will automatically switch to this identity because it will be the first identity created.

-## Step 3.
+## Step 4.
 Get Kovan ETH and AGI (optional if you already have enough ETH and AGI tokens)

 You need some ETH and AGI tokens.
 You can get them for free using your Github's account here: